crsl4/phylogenetics-class/lecture-notes/lecture5-2.md

 ## 3. Multiple sequence alignment

 - The Needleman-Wunsch is the magic algorithm that allows us to align two sequences
-- We want to expand the pairwise sequence alignment to multiple sequence alignment
+- We want to expand the pairwise sequence alignment to **multiple** sequence alignment
 - Progressive alignment: the most widely used algorithm (e.g. ClustalW)
-- Consistency-based scoring: improvement over progressive alignment by using a more strict score function (e.g. T-Coffee)
 - Iterative refinement algorithm: improvement over progressive alignment by doing sequential alignments until convergence of score (e.g. mafft, muscle)